AltUUE/ConwayGoL/README.md

 # Game of Life

-This is a C++ implementation of Conway's Game of Life with SDL2 ui.
+This is a C++ implementation of Conway's Game of Life with SDL2 UI.

 Algorithm designed and implemented by Altay Kılıç.
 Ui elements and functionality designed and implemented by Umut Utku Erşahince.